-The main assumption of the article is the following pointwise in $\t$ (spectral) {\bf gap condition:}
+The main assumption of the article is the following pointwise in $\t$ (spectral) {\it gap condition:}

-We emphasise that the above gap condition is generally {\it non-uniform}: in fact, in most of the interesting examples, $\inf_{\t\in\Theta}\,\nu_\t=0$. \begin{remark} To clarify why \eqref{KA} can be regarded a spectral gap condition, notice that for every $\t\in\Theta$ the form $a_\t$ defines a non-negative bounded self-adjoint operator in $H$.
-Condition \eqref{KA} implies together with \eqref{astructure} that the spectrum of this operator is contained in $\{0\}\cup [\nu_\t,1]$, in particular if both $V_\t$ and $W_\t$ are nontrivial, $(0,\nu_\t)$ is in the gap of the spectrum. \end{remark} \begin{remark} In a wide class of examples (see Section \ref{sec:examples}) one can verify that the following further strengthening (see Proposition \ref{prop.kaequiv}) of condition \eqref{KA} holds.
+We emphasise that the above gap condition is generally {\it non-uniform}: in fact, in most of the interesting examples (Section \ref{sec:examples}), $\inf_{\t\in\Theta}\,\nu_\t=0$. \begin{remark} To see why \eqref{KA} can be interpreted a spectral gap condition, notice that for every $\t\in\Theta$ the form $a_\t$ defines a non-negative bounded self-adjoint operator in $H$ with say inner product $(\cdot,\cdot)_\t$.
+Condition \eqref{KA} together with \eqref{astructure} implies that the spectrum of this operator is contained in $\{0\}\cup [\nu_\t,1]$, in particular if both $V_\t$ and $W_\t$ are nontrivial then $(0,\nu_\t)$ is in the gap of the spectrum. \end{remark} \begin{remark} In a wide class of examples (see Section \ref{sec:examples}) one can verify that the following further strengthening (see Proposition \ref{prop.kaequiv}) of condition \eqref{KA} holds.
 There exists $C >0 $ and a non-negative sesquilinear form $c$, $\|\cdot\|_\t$-compact (see Section \ref{sec.newKA} for the precise definition) for all $\t\in \Theta$, such that

-In particular, we will see that \eqref{KA2.1} is self-evident in the context of classical homogenisation, although already requires employing certain extension theorems for ``non-classical'' high-contrast models.
-In Section \ref{sec.newKA}, we shall see that \eqref{KA2.1} does not only imply \eqref{KA} but has other important implications.
-Condition \eqref{KA2.1} can be interpreted as the forms $a_\t$ are ``uniformly coercive on $W_\t$ plus compact''. \end{remark}
+In particular, we will see that \eqref{KA2.1} is self-evident in the context of classical homogenisation problems, although already requires employing certain extension theorems for ``non-classical'' high-contrast models.
+In Section \ref{sec.newKA}, we shall see that \eqref{KA2.1} does not only imply \eqref{KA}\footnote{In fact, for implying \eqref{KA}, \eqref{KA2.1} can be slightly weakened by allowing both $C$ and $c$ to depend on $\theta$, although in our examples those appear $\t$-independent.} but has other important implications.
+Condition \eqref{KA2.1} can be re-stated as the forms $a_\t$ being (uniformly) coercive on $W_\t$ plus compact. \end{remark}

-\section{The case of a continuous $V_\t$ (uniform spectral gap)}
+\section{The case of a continuous $V_\theta$ (uniform spectral gap)}

 As we shall see, the asymptotics of the solution to \eqref{p1} crucially depends on certain continuity properties of the degeneracy subspace $V_\t$ with respect to $\t$.
 We begin with the simple case of the spectral gap $\nu_\t$ being uniform in $\t$ and then we shall characterise this condition in terms of the continuity of $V_\t$.